 Accents

-• Damasks with a large scroll or floral patterns
+- Damasks with large scrolls or floral patterns

 Furniture

 If you’re thinking about Old World furniture design, then you should consider avoiding built-in pantries and shelves.
-You should instead include freestanding cabinets.
+Instead, include freestanding cabinets.
 Farmhouse interiors often have wooden shelving with a range of ceramics or pottery displayed on open shelves.
 Think of European barns for a laid-back look.

-Using animal prints and fabrics which feature maps can get you that Old World feels of a European interior.
-Leather covered or fabric covered books are a must for the added substance .of a traditional European house.
+Using animal prints and fabrics that feature maps can evoke the old-world feel of a European interior.
+Leather-covered or fabric-covered books are a must for the added substance of a traditional European house.

 FAQ On European Interior Design